Configuration

 - Environment variables (

-SUPABASE_URL+SUPABASE_SERVICE_ROLE_KEY) if set. - Project registry at
+SUPABASE_URL+SUPABASE_SERVICE_ROLE_KEY) if set. - Workspace registry at

-/config/projects.json+/config/secrets.json(written by the UI’s onboarding screen and mounted read-only into the gateway services).
+/config/workspaces.json+/config/secrets.json(written by the UI’s onboarding screen and mounted read-only into the gateway services).

 .env for Supabase.
 The onboarding screen writes the creds to the shared ui-config volume, the gateway polls /config on boot and picks them up automatically.